Life and Times of Peter Gottfredson

 Peter Gottfredson 1838 - 1934

-Peter Gottfredson, a Mormon emigrant from Denmark, lived his life in a mercurial environment with paradoxes and moral ambiguities, a volatile atmosphere charged with dogma, greed, religious fanaticism, and dire circumstances.
+Peter Gottfredson, a Mormon convert/emigrant from Denmark, lived his life in a mercurial environment with paradoxes and moral ambiguities, a volatile atmosphere charged with dogma, greed, religious fanaticism, and dire circumstances.
 For Peter, the innocence of youth was a luxury he could ill afford, caught up, as he was, in the currents of settler colonialism.

 Peter, a compassionate man, was involved with the Timpanogos, and he saw the devastating effects of settler colonialism, which undoubtedly gave him cause to feel caught between the two cultures at times.
-And it followed that he would witness firsthand their agony as they struggled to keep their land and freedom and perish from hunger, disease, and hopelessness.
+And it followed that he would witness firsthand their agony as they struggled to keep their land and freedom and perished from hunger, disease, and hopelessness.
 Peter would have been about 13 years younger than Black Hawk.
 He maintained a close alliance with the Timpanogos well into his adulthood.
 He understood the Timpanogos culture intimately by learning their sacred ways and survival skills in a natural environment.

 As a great-grandson of Peter, it is my honor to share his remembrances with you. - Phillip B Gottfredson author Black Hawk's Mission of Peace.